willh003/TemporalOT/README.md

 ## Run Experiments

+### Collect Expert Data

 We need to first generate the expert demo data using `demo/collect_expert_traj.py`.
 We can optionally configure the environment, number of demos (default 2, as they do in TemporalOT), and camera angle (for default, use "d").
-Environment defaults, like cameras and episode lengths, are specified in `demo/constants.py`
+Environment defaults, like cameras and episode lengths, are specified in `demo/constants.py`.
+By default, the expert runs are truncated to

+### Subsample Expert Data

+To obtain expert runs with mismatched execution, use `subsample_gifs_and_states.py`.
+You can specify indices of the gif with `mismatched_subsample_gifs_and_states`, or uniformly take N frames from all the frames up to last_frame with `evenly_subsample_gif_and_states`.
+These runs will be saved under the task and camera with the "mismatched" tag (so if you have multiple mismatched versions for the same task, they will be overwritten).

+### Training

-We can then run the TemporalOT agent using `python main.py`.
+After collecting expert trajectories, you can run the TemporalOT agent using `python main.py`.
 To change the reward function, simply specify reward_fn in the config or command line.
 These functions are defined in seq_matching/load_matching_fn.

+The expert trajectory(s) to use is specified by the environment, camera, and whether or not it is mismatched.
+If you choose to train with multiple expert trajectories, make sure that you have also generated multiple.

 Training configs are stored in configs/ .
 You can modify them as command line arguments or directly in the config.